Iacopo454/Iacopo-Recipes/README.md

 # Deployment
 The source code for this site is in GitHub.
 Heroku was used to deploy the site.
 MongoDB was used for the database.

-The live link is: https://iacopo-recipe.herokuapp.com/
+The repository link on Github platform is: https://github.com/Iacopo454/Iacopo-Recipes

 MongoDB